 Walk in Chicago # 5, Bucktown, Humboldt Park and Paseo Boricua goes from quiet residential streets to wild open spaces and sunny contemporary art to finally end along ethnic restaurants and shops.
 It's easily accessible by the blue line, fifteen minutes from Downtown but nearly a world apart.
-It's often off the beaten path with an interesting museum on your way, it explores a day-to-day part of the city to give you a unique perspective on it and that's what makes it unusual compared to what you can find elsewhere (if there is something similar elsewhere, which is doubtful).
-It is available on Payhip in pdf format with a clickable map (very useful to access a lot of additional information on the places that interest you) and detailed descriptions of your itinerary (you'll see the link to access it below).
-On this pdf, in addition to the map and the description of your itinerary, you will find:
+It's often off the beaten path with an interesting museum on your way, and it explores a day-to-day part of the city to give you a unique perspective on it. 🥞There is an excerpt of it below to give you an idea of what it is. ❤️🔥Otherwise, it is available in full for a few $ on Payhip/ImagesVoyagesImpressions in a PDF file that you'll be able to download on your phone. 🎈NB:

 0 Comments